Mogyoród: Mongol and Tatar states in Mogyoród

 In March 1241, the Tatars mounted an offensive against the village and monastery, and continued until the Danube, where they attacked Vác.
 Because they could not cross the river, they used Vác as a base from which to attack areas to the east and north.

 In February 1242, the Tatars crossed the frozen Danube to mount several attacks upon Mogyoród.

 It is not known how much damage the Tatars inflicted, but it is known that they took every animal and all produce, and killed about 50–60% of the population, as well as burning many buildings.

 The 14th century

-In the first trierce of the 14th century, the existence of the abbey of Mogyoród was in danger but thanks to the abbot of Ggaramszentbenedek and the bishop of Eger, between 1338–1342 it became alive again.
+In the first trierce of the 14th century, the existence of the abbey of Mogyoród was in danger but thanks to the abbot of Ggaramszentbenedek and the bishop of Eger, between 1338 and 1342 it became alive again.
 The abbey became more and more important and about a 70-year of prosperity began: in 1366 it was the place of the chapter, and in the beginning of the 15th century, the abbots followed orders of the pope in big projects.